 Arctic sea ice has declined rapidly during recent decades (Stroeve et al., 2012).
-From 1979 to 2000, Arctic sea-ice extent (defined as the area covered by sea ice with a concentration of at least 15%) exhibited a seasonal cycle ranging from approximately 4.7 million km2 in September to 13.2 million km2 in March, according to the National Snow and Ice Data Centre Center [NSIDC] observations.
+From 1979 to 2000, Arctic sea-ice extent (defined as the area covered by sea ice with a concentration of at least 15%) exhibited a seasonal cycle ranging from approximately 4.7 million km2 in September to 13.2 million km2 in March, according to the National Snow and Ice Data Center [NSIDC]

+observations.
 Since 2000, there have been multiple summers when sea ice area was less than 4 million km2, with the lowest being a mere 2.4 million km2 in 2012.
 The trend in Arctic sea-ice extent is sensitive to the season and the selected period (Onarheim et al., 2018).
 The long-term (1979-2019) trend in September (annual minimum) sea-ice extent is -0.5 million km2 per decade, peaking at -1.2 million km2 per decade during 1998-2012.
-Meanwhile the long-term trend in March (annual maximum) is barely -0.04 million km2 per decade, peaking at -0.2 million km2 per decade during 1998-2012 (Supplemental Figure \$3\$4).
+Meanwhile the long-term trend in March (annual maximum) is barely -0.04 million km2 per decade, peaking at -0.2 million km2 per decade during 1998-2012 (Supplemental Figure S4).
 Sea ice retreat during the peak period was likely enhanced by increased poleward ocean heat transport associated with the positive phase of the Atlantic Multidecadal Variability (Årthun and Eldevik, 2016; Luo et al., 2017).
 As a result, much of the Arctic ice cover has become first-year ice, which is thinner and less stable than the multi-year ice it replaced (Maslanik et al., 2007).
 This is reflected in the discrepancy in the long-term trends of March and September sea ice extent, since the winter sea ice largely recovers each year, but is replaced by thinner sea ice which melts more easily, thus leading to a stronger decline in summer sea ice.

-Given the differences in the rate of total sea ice retreat between the summer and winter, there.
 There are also large differences in the regional distribution of sea ice loss (Close et al., 2015).
-While summertime retreat affects most of the Arctic Ocean and surrounding seas (not shown), the wintertime retreat represents a far smaller percentage of the total sea ice area, and is thus restricted to the marginal ice zones, in particular the Greenland-Barents-Kara Seas (Figure 3).
+While summertime retreat affects most of the Arctic Ocean and surrounding seas (not shown), the wintertime retreat represents a far smaller percentage of the total sea ice area, and is restricted to the marginal ice zones, in particular the Greenland-Barents-Kara Seas (Figure 3).
 Marginal ice zones are a critical region for atmosphere-ocean interactions.
-Under normal conditions, the sea surface temperature and Where there is open ocean, the near-surface temperature above the sea are very similar, as the atmosphere air temperature adjusts to the ocean surface temperature.
-However, sea ice causes a decoupling of such that the two are very similar.
+Where there is open ocean, the near-surface air temperature adjusts to the ocean surface temperature such that the two are very similar.
 The presence of sea ice decouples the atmosphere and ocean, allowing the air temperature to be considerably colder in winter.
-In the marginal ice zone, this decoupling breaks down as marginal ice zones, where both open ocean and sea ice cover are present, the coexistence of cold Arctic air is exposed to the and relatively warm ocean surface.
-Since surface heat fluxes are controlled by the temperature contrast between air and water, the marginal ice zones often see give rise to some of the strongest air-sea fluxes observed (Suo et al., 2016; Papritz and Spengler, 2017).
-The predominant direction of heat transfer between the atmosphere and ocean can provide clues as to whether the sea ice-Eurasian cooling Cooling relationship is causal, and will be discussed further in Section 4
+In marginal ice zones, where both open ocean and sea ice cover are present, the coexistence of cold Arctic air and relatively warm ocean surface give rise to some of the strongest air-sea fluxes observed (Suo et al., 2016; Papritz and Spengler, 2017).
+The predominant direction of heat transfer between the atmosphere and ocean can provide clues as to whether the sea ice-Eurasian Cooling relationship is causal, and will be discussed further in Section 4.